askandlearn/traceapp-wsu/README.md

    ```sh
     npx react-native run-android
    ```
-3. The project wil begin to build.
+3. The project will begin to build.
 This may take serval minutes.

 * If any build errors occur regarding gradle, open a new terminal to the root directory
     ```sh